gungorman/Real-Time-Defect-Detection-Capstone-Project/README.md

 - GPU acceleration is required for efficient training and inference.
 - All experiments were run using the Ultralytics Python API.
-- Validation and test metrics follow the COCO evaluation protocol.

 ---